makeopensource/mOS/docs/PRTemplate.md

 Please include a summary of the changes and the related issue.
 Please also include any dependencies required for this change

-Fixes # (issue)
+Issue #

 ## Type of change

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)

+### Testing
 Please describe tests that you ran to verify your changes.
-Provide instructions so that we can areproduce.
+Provide instructions so that we can reproduce.
 Please also list any relevant details for your test configuration.

 **Test Configuration**:
 * Hardware